Monochromator: Slit height

 The most common optical system uses spherical collimators and thus contains optical aberrations that curve the field where the slit images come to focus, so that slits are sometimes curved instead of simply straight, to approximate the curvature of the image.
 This allows taller slits to be used, gathering more light, while still achieving high spectral resolution.
 Some designs take another approach and use toroidal collimating mirrors to correct the curvature instead, allowing higher straight slits without sacrificing resolution.

-Wavelength vs energy
+Wavelength vs. energy

 Monochromators are often calibrated in units of wavelength.
 Uniform rotation of a grating produces a sinusoidal change in wavelength, which is approximately linear for small grating angles, so such an instrument is easy to build.
-Many of the underlying physical phenomena being studied are linear in energy though, and since wavelength and energy have a reciprocal relationship, spectral patterns that are simple and predictable when plotted as a function of energy are distorted when plotted as a function of wavelength.
+Many of the underlying physical phenomena being studied are linear in energy though, and since wavelength and photon energy have a reciprocal relationship, spectral patterns that are simple and predictable when plotted as a function of energy are distorted when plotted as a function of wavelength.
 Some monochromators are calibrated in units of reciprocal centimeters or some other energy units, but the scale may not be linear.